-In planning and performing our audit, we considered Adopt-A-Family of the Palm Beaches, Inc.'s internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the consolidated financial statements, but not for the purpose of expressing an opinion on the effectiveness of Adopt-A-Family of the Palm Beaches, Inc.'s internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of Adopt-A-Family of the Palm Beaches, Inc.'s internal control over financial reporting.
+In planning and performing our audit of the consolidated financial statements, we considered Adopt-A-Family of the Palm Beaches, Inc.'s internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the consolidated financial statements, but not for the purpose of expressing an opinion on the effectiveness of Adopt-A-Family of the Palm Beaches, Inc.'s internal control.
+Accordingly, we do not express an opinion on the effectiveness of Adopt-A-Family of the Palm Beaches, Inc.'s internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's consolidated financial statements will not be prevented, or detected and corrected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A significant deficiency is a deficiency or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

-Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be deficiencies, significant deficiencies, or material weaknesses.
-We did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses. as defined above.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be deficiencies, significant deficiencies, or material weaknesses.
+Given those limitations, during an audit we did not identify any deficiencies in internal control that we consider to be material weaknesses, as defined above.
+However, material weaknesses may exist that have not been identified.